Paramaarjuna/projspic16f887/README.md

 ---
 **[proj007pic16f887](proj007pic16f887)**: To demonstrate A/D Conversion using internal ADC module of PIC16F887 output the ADC value with corresponding voltage value.

 ---
+**[proj008pic16f887](proj007pic16f887)**: To demonstrate production of PWM (Pulse Width Modulation) signal of particualar frequency and varying its On-time (duty-cycle) with regular delays using Timer0 of the controller and internal clock as the source for the timer0.

+---